ColdLunaris/poipiku-dl/README.md

 | `URL` **REQUIRED**| The only required argument.
 Specifies which link to look for images |

-For -d and -g, poipiku-dl.py will output to current directory and look for geckodriver in current directory.
+For -d and -g, poipiku-dl.py will output to current directory and look for geckodriver in current directory if not specified.
 All arguments in brackets [] are optional.

 `python3 .\poipiku.py [-q] [-d PATH] [-g PATH-TO-GECKODRIVER] 'enter URL here in quotes'`